Aaron98990/ways-of-the-game/tactical-impact.md

 >
 > Law 12.3 Direct Free Kick

 Generally, referees require that all four considerations to be required for DOGSO to be met but it is not a requirement.
+DOGSO (like offside) is a hard call to make because it requires match officals to look at more than one place at the same time (the spot of the offense, where the defenders are, whether the ball is still playable).
+DOGSO is often called the last-man foul (1 v 1 with a dedender, usually the goalkeeper) or open-goal foul (no one is in the goal) although remember that the distance between the offense and goal must not be signficant.

 ## Disciplinary Action